Chernyh1994/poster-server/README.md

 Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

+To seed your database, you may use the db:seed command:

+    php artisan db:seed

 Start the local development server